cylinbao/BlurAndSharpen/README.md

 #### 1.1 Modify the given blur-and-sharp program (bns.c) to gain better performance (30%)
 * Try to understand what is image bluring and sharpening, what is 2D-convolution and what does the reference code do first.
 * Use what you have learned in the course and modify the program.
-* Calculate the total cache accessing time for L1 $I and $D (instruction-cache & data-cache) by the following formula.
+* Calculate the total cache accessing time for L1 I$ and D$ (instruction-cache & data-cache) by the following formula.
 For the hit_time, we assume it's 1 unit time.
 For the penalty, we assume the backside of L1 is connected to a DRAM and it takes 300 unit time to access that DRAM.
 Remember to put the results in your report.

 		total_cache_access_time = access_count * (hit_time + miss_rate * miss_penalty)

 	For example, if we have totally 500 accesses with 1% miss rate, the total cache access time will be: 500 * (1 + 0.01 * 300) = 2000 unit time.
 * For the cache usage statistic, you can use the option "--ic" and "--dc" to configure the cache of spike and it will show the cache usage after the program is done.
 The parameters for each option would be "sets:associativity:linesize".
 If you multiple all the numbers together, you will get the actual cache size.
-For example, if you set "--ic=64:1:64 --dc=64:1:64", you will get a 4KB(64X1X64) instruction-cache ($I) and 4KB data-cache ($D).
+For example, if you set "--ic=64:1:64 --dc=64:1:64", you will get a 4KB(64X1X64) instruction-cache (I$) and 4KB data-cache (D$).
 In practice, you may type belowing command to run the simulation.

 		$ spike --ic=32:1:64 --dc=64:1:64 pk bns-riscv

-And the result you get may look this
+And the result you get may look like this

 ![screenshot](https://github.com/myislin/BlurAndSharpen/blob/master/screenshot.png "screenshot")

 * You must have performance enhancement (less total_cache_access_time) to get points.
 If your result is equal or worse than the reference code, you will get zero point on this part.